marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

 ### 4. Return the ProcessedNeoEvent

 The users of your application are interested in `ProcessedNeoEvent` objects.
-These are objects built up of DetectedNeoEvents and the results from the three service calls you just implemented.
+These are objects built up of DetectedNeoEvents and the results from the three service calls we just implemented.

 Once all three activities have been implemented create a new instance of the `ProcessedNeoEvent` and for now return this from the orchestrator.